usetrmnl/firmware/README.md

     - changeed BMP header length;

 [v.1.0.9]
-    - fixed loop error on receiving image from the new server(added timeout loop that waiting for stream available);
+    - fixed loop error on receiving image from the new server(added timeout loop that waiting for stream available);\n
     - localization problem with inversion of the color with new server(relative with difference headers);

 [v.1.1.0]
-    - added bmp header parser;
+    - added bmp header parser;\n
     - added new error relative with incorrect bmp format - bad width, height, bpp, color table size, color;

 [v.1.2.0]
     - added new initial sequence for e-paper display(from RPi code.
 Now in the code are 3 initialization sequences: - default function from ESP32 code; default function from RPi code (2.2 s for Chinese displays, 10 s for waveshare displays); fast function from RPi code(3.4 s for Chinese displays, 1.8 s for waveshare displays));

 [v.1.2.1]
-    - added log POST request for failed GET requests;
+    - added log POST request for failed GET requests;\n

 [v.1.2.2]
-    - changed the sequence of actions when sending logs;
+    - changed the sequence of actions when sending logs;\n
-    - removed menu items from WiFI manager;
+    - removed menu items from WiFI manager;\n
-    - removed Friendly ID from boot image;
+    - removed Friendly ID from boot image;\n
-    - done small copywriting edits for prompt messages;
+    - done small copywriting edits for prompt messages;\n
-    - improved battery voltage reading(added information about basic voltage to README);
+    - improved battery voltage reading(added information about basic voltage to README);\n

-    -
+[v.1.2.3]
+    - added retries for https queries;